 The diversity of what was hitting the theaters was astounding!
-There were arty films like Puzzle of a Downfall Child and Nicolas Roeg’s Performance; the underground films of Andy Warhol (Trash); big-budget acts of desperation like Myra Breckinridge; mainstream documentaries (Woodstock); the maturation of the blaxploitation genre in Cotton Comes to Harlem; overblown musicals (On a Clear Day You Can See Forever); films with ground-breaking topics like The Boys in the Band; the sexually subversive comedies, Entertaining Mr. Sloane and Something for Everyone; amazing foreign entries like Le Boucher and The Garden of the Finzi-Continis; forgotten oddities of the Dinah East stripe; Disney’s stick-in-a-time-warp family things (The Boatniks); and breakout independents like John Avildsen’s Joe.
+In 1970 alone we saw the release of complex, arty films like Puzzle of a Downfall Child , Nicolas Roeg’s experimental Performance, the underground films of Andy Warhol (Trash), big-budget acts of desperation like Myra Breckinridge,mainstream documentaries (Woodstock), the explosion in black cinema represented by Cotton Comes to Harlem, overblown musicals (On a Clear Day You Can See Forever), the ground-breaking subject-matter of The Boys in the Band, the sexually subversive comedies Entertaining Mr. Sloane and Something for Everyone, important foreign entries like Le Boucher and The Garden of the Finzi-Continis, forgotten oddities of the Dinah East stripe, Disney’s stick-in-a-time-warp family films (The Boatniks), and breakout independents like John Avildsen’s Joe.
 And in the middle of all this, a big, glossy, old-Hollywood gasbag melodrama in the tradition of Grand Hotel meets The V.I.Ps…all in the same year!

 |"What a dramatic airport!" - Mel Brooks "High Anxiety" (1977)|

-Of course, what I'm hoping to achieve in detailing this brief and shining, Camelot-esque moment for film lovers known as the New Hollywood, is the granting of a kind of artistic clemency for myself.
-A nostalgic leniency, if you will, that begs one to take into account how, by growing up in an atmosphere of democratic tolerance for films of all kinds, I was able to reconcile the glaring inconsistency–not to mention lapse in taste–behind being 12-years-old and having as my absolute top, top, favorite movies: Rosemary’s Baby, They Shoot Horses, Don’t They?, Midnight Cowboy, …and Airport.
+What I'm hoping to achieve in detailing this brief and shining Camelot-esque moment in cinema history, is the granting of a kind of artistic clemency for myself.
+A nostalgic leniency, if you will, which begs one to take into account how, in my growing up in an atmosphere of democratic tolerance for films of all kinds, I was able to reconcile the glaring inconsistency—not to mention lapse in taste—behind being 12-years-old and having as my absolute top, top, favorite movies: Rosemary’s Baby, They Shoot Horses, Don’t They?, Midnight Cowboy, …and Airport.

 |Burt Lancaster as Mel Bakersfeld|